 New technologies are constantly introduced, and novel inventions and adjustments of lathe machines are constantly being introduced.
 This created a variety of lathe machine types with the same operating principles but can be specialized in performing certain jobs with higher accuracy.

-The growing demand for products that can perform at high efficiencies and the need for mass production due to the growing global population has boosted innovations and designs of different lathe machines that can perform speciality jobs at higher speeds and precisions.
+The growing demand for products that can perform at high efficiencies and the need for mass production due to the growing global population has boosted innovations and designs of different lathe machines that can perform specialty jobs at higher speeds and precisions.
 The following is a list that includes some types of lathe machines common among manufacturers and users.

 - Center or engine lathe machines.